A2P 10DLC Q&A with messaging experts from Sinch & The Campaign Registry (TCR).

 Typically, single use-case or standard campaigns receive higher throughput and lower surcharges than mixed use-case campaigns.
 This is designed to incentivize declaring a single use-case, as this type of campaign provides the greatest transparency for the market.

-Getting new numbers is the most simple option and is recommended to avoid any hiccups and downtimes.
+Getting new numbers is the simplest option and is recommended to avoid any hiccups and downtimes.
 However, if you need to keep your current numbers for any specific business reason (e.g. customer support, brand equity), we can help you port them.
-It’s possible to provision your landlines and long codes as 10DLC.
+It’s possible to provision your landlines and long codes as A2P 10DLC.

-Carriers would like all A2P Long Code SMS messaging traffic to be registered and moved to sanctioned 10DLC routes by June 1st, 2021.
-Starting March 1st, AT&T is planning to increase the passthrough fee on non-registered traffic.
-Heavy filtering and blocking will also be implemented by the major carriers on ‘grey routes’*.
+Carriers require all A2P Long Code SMS messaging traffic to be registered and moved to sanctioned 10DLC route ASAP.
 As a reminder, please note Shared Short Codes that are not controlled by a single message sender/content will be at risk of termination.

 Below are the announced carrier non-compliance fees and their definitions: